 It doesn’t stop there.
 Even in July, Trump said his plan had undergone an “expansion” and would bar individuals from places “compromised by terrorism.”
 This includes NATO allies like France and Germany.
 They “totally” meet this definition, Trump said, because they “allowed people to come into their territory.”
 Read more “Muslim Registry Would Require Investigation of Thought Crimes”

-The Netherlands has continued to secularize at a rapid pace in the last decade.
-A survey conducted every ten years by the country’s largest Christian broadcaster found that less than one in five still attend church on any regular basis.
+The Netherlands continues to secularize at a rapid pace.
+A survey conducted every ten years by the country’s largest Christian broadcaster finds that fewer than one in five still attend church regularly.

-A quarter of respondents described themselves as atheist, up from 14 percent in 2006.
+A quarter of respondents describe themselves as atheist, up from 14 percent in 2006.

-Only another quarter said they worried the country’s dwindling religiosity could precipitate a moral decline, down from 40 percent ten years ago.
-A majority argued that faith should play no major role in either politics or education.
+A quarter worry the country’s dwindling religiosity could precipitate a moral decline, down from 40 percent ten years ago.
+A majority believes faith should play no major role in either politics or education.
 Read more “Dutch Leaving Churches at Faster Rate”

 In the wake of recent Islamic terrorist attacks in Europe and the United States, well-meaning liberals have revived calls for a “war of ideas,” arguing that the “ideology” of the terrorists must be defeated as much as the terrorists themselves.